dsbowen/hemlock/docs_md/tutorial/extra.md

 You already know most of the important stuff.
 Here are some tips and tricks to make your life easier.

+## Redis

+One of hemlock's most impressive features is seamless integration with Redis for running complex background processes during surveys.
+See (../worker.md) for more details.

 ## Settings

-We've already used settings to set the password for the researcher dashboard.
-We can also use settings to change the default values of most attributes of most hemlock objects (see the API documentation for precise details).
+We can use settings to change the default values of most attributes of most hemlock objects (see the API documentation for precise details).
 For example, let's add a back button to every page by default:

 ```python
 from hemlock import Page, settings